 Another aspect that we liked was how consistent the color comes out.
 There aren’t a lot of places where the color seems to be noticeably darker or lighter than that its surrounding color.
 Again, the main focus on here is simplicity and Derwent seems to have that mostly dialed in.

 Lightfastness isn’t great but that is the norm for most tougher wax cores.
 But unless you plan on displaying your pieces in direct sunlight for many years, it shouldn’t be a major deterrent.

 Usability and Durability – 4/5

 The 2.9mm core is a good size that allows for control in detailed areas when you want to be precise but for larger areas of color application, you may wish that it was a bit thicker.
 The round 6.9mm barrel is also an optimal size for both people with small hands and larger hands alike.
 Derwent states that the round barrel is shaped this way because it allows for freedom of movement.
-We personally prefer hexagonal barrels as they are easier to grip but we won’t deny that if you simply want to learn the “feel” of coloring with colored pencils that a round barrel is preferred.
+We prefer hexagonal barrels as they are easier to grip but we won’t deny that if you simply want to learn the “feel” of coloring with colored pencils a round barrel is preferred.

 As we mentioned above, blending is quite nice with these.
-We encourage anybody starting out to try blending different ways: just using pencils, using water/solvent, and also trying to erase.
+We encourage anybody starting to try blending in different ways: just using pencils, using water/solvent, and also trying to erase.
 These pencils will communicate with you in all three methods, making them a good beginner-level instruction tool.

 The wax cores used here are quite strong.
 They should be able to handle pretty firm pressure and they seem to be able to be sharpened with most typical pencil sharpeners without too much hassle.
 That being said, they still are a bit too fragile for certain classroom settings.
-For instance, if you have a pre-school, kindergarten, or early elementary school classroom, we recommend going with something even cheaper such as Crayola.
+For instance, if you have a preschool, kindergarten, or early elementary school classroom, we recommend going with something even cheaper such as Crayola.
 But for Jr. High and above?
-These are absolutely worth considering.
+These are worth considering.

 Packaging and Presentation – 4.5/5

 For a beginner-oriented line, the Derwent Academy Colored Pencils look fantastic.
 They come in an attractive tin container that emulates many of the more expensive sets on the market.
-There is also a light plastic sleeve that comfortable fits all of the pencils.
-We like these sleeves not only for added protection from the pencil tips running into each other but it also makes them much easier to organize and access during use.
+There is also a light plastic sleeve that comfortably fits all of the pencils.
+We like these sleeves not only for added protection from the pencil tips running into each other but also makes them much easier to organize and access during use.

 The pencils themselves come in a black barrel with a color-coordinated base.
 For added effect, the pencils also have a silver line directly above the colored base.
 And you will find helpful information higher up on the barrel including the name of the color, the brand, and the type of set.

 All in all, these are one of the most attractive student-level sets that we have come across.
 They will look right at home next to any higher-end colored pencil sets on the market.